spacecatpixel/lokidocs/docs/Advanced/AcceptingLoki.md

 - Generate a random 64 character hexadecimal string for the payment

-- Communicate the payment ID and Monero address to the individual who is making payment
+- Communicate the payment ID and Loki address to the individual who is making payment

-- Check for the payment using the "payments" command in monero-wallet-cli
+- Check for the payment using the "payments" command in loki-wallet-cli

 ## Checking for a Payment Programmatically